AllenDang/cimgui-go/README.md

 ## Pointers and Slices

-Unfortunately, in C there is no way to ditinguish between a pointer and a slice.
+Unfortunately, in C there is no way to distinguish between a pointer and a slice.
-We had to bring this unpleasantness to Go as well.
+We had to bring this inconvenience to Go as well.
 Our code defaults to pointers, but you can easily convert your slice to a pointer by simply `&(slice[0])`.

 > [!tip]